Applications for our 2014–15 Creative Fellowships open on Friday 31 January and close on Friday 21 March 2014.

 Applications are shortlisted by Library staff according to the above criteria.

-Shortlisted applications are provided to an independent expert committee of the Library Board of Victoria, along with the complete list of all applications.
-Committee members are able to call in to consideration applications that are not on the shortlist.
+Shortlisted applications are provided to an independent selection panel, along with the complete list of all applications.
+Panel members are able to call into consideration applications that are not on the shortlist.

-The committee may recommend a shorter fellowship than that requested, or an honorary fellowship in place of a fellowship that carries a grant.
+The panel may recommend a shorter fellowship than that requested, or an honorary fellowship in place of a fellowship that carries a grant.

-Following the committee meeting, Library staff contact referees for recommended projects, and subject to favourable reports, the recommended projects are presented to the Library Board at its June meeting.
+Following the selection panel meeting, Library staff contact referees for recommended projects, and may contact applicants to attend an interview.
+Subject to favourable reports, the recommended projects are presented to the Community Programming Committee.

 Following the acceptance of the offers of fellowships in June, unsuccessful applicants are advised by mail.